AlekMunroe/Rpi-Game-Console/README.md

 * CTRL + Y
 * CRTL + S

+* type "sudo vistudio"
+* Paste this into the end: www-data ALL=(ALL) NOPASSWD: /usr/bin/nmcli

 * type "sudo reboot"

 * Open a new tab on the pi